omaar25/End-to-end-Machine-Learning-Project-with-MLflow/README.md

 - Docker installed on your machine.
 - An Azure account with access to Azure Container Registry.
-- Python 3.8 or higher for local development.
+- Python 3.x for local development.

 ### Installation Steps